Filmmaking Resources: The ULTIMATE List

 5 Must Have Screenwriting Books:

-Wannabe filmmakers and movie goers all have different ways of learning all the many aspects of filmmaking.
-Some learn on a filmmaking job, some learn through just watching and studying films, some learn through filmmaking school.
+Wannabe filmmakers and movie goers all have different ways of learning all the many aspects of the industry.
+Some learn on a job, some learn through just watching and studying movies, some learn through filmmaking school.

 But the core of storytelling comes from the screenwriting part of filmmaking itself.
-You can’t have filmmaking without screenwriting, obviously.
-But for a filmmaker to have no knowledge of the basics of screenwriting would be naive.
-Even if, as a filmmaker, you are not writing yourself, having an understanding of story structure and screenplay structure is a vital part of the filmmaking process.
+For a filmmaker to have no knowledge of the basics of screenwriting would be naive.
+Even if you are not writing yourself, having an understanding of story structure and screenplay structure is a vital part of the filmmaking process.

 - Save the Cat: The Last Book on Screenwriting You’ll Ever Need – Blake Synder